slalom-consulting-ltd/terraform-guidelines/README.md

 ## Unit Testing

-As yet to find a satisfactory test approach or tool for testing Terraform.
-Include a test implemtation with your modules, run it for every change and tag the successful outcomes.
-Repeat.
+As yet to find a really satisfactory test approach or tool for testing Terraform other than:

+ - Include a test implemtenation with your modules - from your examples root folder.
+ - Run it for every change.
+ - Tag the successful outcomes.
+ - Destroy created resources

 ## Tagging